WiX-Toolset-Pills-15mg/Immediate-Custom-Action/README.md

 ### a) Tutorial (article)

-A step-by-step tutorial will be available soon.
+A step-by-step tutorial can be found in the [doc/article/README.md](doc/article/README.md) document.
+You can find there explanations on solving the described problem.

 ### b) Code example